grafana/pyroscope/docs/sources/operators-guide/architecture/components/store-gateway.md

 When a query executes, store-gateway downloads chunks, but it does not fully download the whole block; the store-gateway downloads only the portions of index and chunks that are required to run a given query.
 To avoid the store-gateway having to re-download the index header during subsequent restarts, we recommend running the store-gateway with a persistent disk.
-For example, if you're running the Grafana Mimir cluster in Kubernetes, you can use a StatefulSet with a PersistentVolumeClaim for the store-gateways.
+For example, if you're running the Grafana Fire cluster in Kubernetes, you can use a StatefulSet with a PersistentVolumeClaim for the store-gateways.

 For more information about the index-header, refer to [Binary index-header documentation]({{< relref "../binary-index-header.md" >}}).